Oliver-Lai/AIOT_HW5/TASKS_9-10_COMPLETION_REPORT.md

 ## Known Considerations

 ### Model Behavior
-- The model (`Hello-SimpleAI/chatgpt-detector-roberta`) tends to classify most text as "Human"
+- The model (`openai-community/roberta-base-openai-detector`) is trained by OpenAI to detect GPT-2 text
 - This is expected behavior for this particular model version
 - Application functionality remains correct regardless of prediction accuracy
 - Tests verify that classification completes successfully, not prediction accuracy